Zylann/zCraft/readme.md

 - Experimental, namespace experimental::

-experimental undocumented stuff based on the other packages. its contents may be future features.
+experimental undocumented stuff based on the other packages. its contents may be future features or tests.
 I added this to the repo to have a cloud copy of it (I don't trust my HD) and to ease sharing.